 It’s never too soon to realize your hobbies and interests and get involved in activities related to them.
 That way, you can start to determine what you want to focus on in college and look at schools that will be the best fit for those interests.
 There are plenty of summer camps and courses you can take if you want to delve further into a topic!

 This is one of the most underrated things that you must do!
 I didn’t realize how important visiting a college campus was until after I’d received my acceptances, and I wish I had visited more schools before I applied.
 By visiting colleges, you can start to determine which campuses feel like a good fit.
-Try to go on a tour and possibly take a class.
+Try to go on a tour and possibly sit in on a class.
 It’s also a good idea to meet with an admission counselor and talk to current students in order to find out about the campus culture and how you might fit in.
 If you have special interests like music or sports, try to get in touch with those departments, teachers, and coaches so you can see the facilities and learn what the college has to offer you.
+And if you can't make college visits work time-wise or financially, check out some virtual tours that are offered by most colleges and universities.

 Study for upcoming tests

 I know this is not something you want to spend your summer doing, but it helps to get a head start!
-Just spend a little bit of time per day working to get ready for the SAT, ACT, or SAT subject tests, and even preparing yourself for your upcoming classes.
+Just spend a little bit of time per day working to get ready for the SAT or ACT and even preparing yourself for your upcoming classes.
 You could also look into taking a standardized test (or a practice test) over the summer.

 Get a job

-Jobs look great on college applications.
-It shows colleges that you do more than just school, and it also shows that you are responsible and committed!
+Part-jobs look great on college applications.
+It shows that you do more than just school, and it also shows that you are responsible and committed!
 It can be any sort of job, but if you’re lucky enough to find a job related to your interests, take that one.
+Anything that adds to your résumé is a worthwhile use of your time leading up to college.

 Get an internship or do volunteer work